tatendazhou-azure/azure-az104-governance-baseline/diagrams/README.md

-# Architecture Diagrams
+This folder is reserved for architecture and governance diagrams to be added in future projects.

-This folder contains diagrams illustrating the governance structure applied at the subscription level.
+This lab focuses on practical governance implementation rather than architectural visualization.